 Enhanced Client and Stakeholder Transparency

-Finally, the business impact of Big Data and analytics tools becomes even more significant when the transparency in construction projects is ensured with its help.
+Finally, the business impact of Big Data and analytics tools becomes even more significant when the transparency in construction projects is ensured with their help.

 According to McKinsey, the average construction company has fewer than ten employees.
 However, a single construction project typically relies on a large network of over 100 suppliers and subcontractors.
 Ensuring clear communication between all these stakeholders is the task that data analytics can help with.